Coming soon!

 We also recognize two primary learning styles:

-Theory-First Learners prefer to understand the theory and rationale behind contemplative practices before engaging in intensive training.
-Like students who want detailed instruction before entering the water, they benefit from taking courses in Buddhist Meditation Theory and Buddhist Philosophy first.
+Theory-First Learners prefer to understand the historical context, philosophy, practical theory and rationale behind contemplative practices before engaging in intensive training.
+Like students who want detailed instruction before entering the water, they benefit from completing courses in Buddhist Meditation Theory and Buddhist Philosophy first.

-Practice-First Learners prefer to learn primarily through direct experience, beginning with meditation practice based on intuitive attraction and seeking theoretical understanding later.
+Practice-First Learners prefer to learn primarily through direct experience, beginning with the essentials of Buddhist Meditation theory and then jump directly into applied meditation practice based on their intuitive attraction to it, after which they see the benefits of a more theoretical understanding and historical context later.

 Students may enter our programs at any level appropriate to their background and interests, and both learning pathways—intellectual understanding and experiential training—remain available as they develop.